krocki/quicksort/README.md

-# quicksort
-quicksort in C and x64_86 asm
+# Quicksort in C and in x64_86 assembly